greymatter-io/helm-charts/observables/README.md

     # configure the filter
     "gm_observables": {
       "useKafka": true,
-      "topic": "fibonacci",
+      "topic": "<service-name>",
       "eventTopic": "greymatter",
       "kafkaServerConnection": "kafka-observables.observables.svc:9092"
     }
   }
 ```

-Make sure to leave `eventTopic` as `"greymatter"` as logstash is configured for this kafka event topic.
+Make sure to leave `eventTopic` as `"greymatter"` as logstash is configured for this kafka event topic, but change `topic` to the desired topic for this service.

 Once you have done this, if you make a request to the service on which you just enabled observables, it will emit the observables to your ELK stack and you can move on to [finish configuring kibana](#configure-kibana).